 Now, let's examine shaman threat.
 They're on another tier when it comes to outputting threat, but demand a lot of dedication comparably to the more laxed tanks out there.
 With proper optimization, their threat is nearly equal to a pure protection warrior and in some situations just shy of a druid tank.
 Of course, the shorter a fight, the better, since a shaman can freely throw mana around without going out of mana as fast.
 Resulting in more dependable damage being dished out and correlates into predictable threat.
 Let's see how to get creatures more mad at you than unusual.

 Earth Shock is first as it deal a high amount of threat because of its 2x damage threat modifier.
 The downside is nature damage is burdened on three fronts: no warlock curses bolster it, a spell coefficient of 40.71% of the caster's spell damage and some raid content is somewhat resistant to nature.
 Lastly, downranking our spells is crucial in tanking to be cost-effective.
 Anything resembling an elemental (noticeable in MC) will have a high resistance to nature damage.
 All the Dragons of Nightmare are also immune to nature damage or tend to have the same high resistance to nature as to fire.
 The same applies for some creatures in: AQ, ZG and Naxx.
 Basically, if an environment has a disease or poison theme, expect nature damage to be hampered.
 Here's a chart to better explain the notion.
 Don't fret, items exist to counter this damage dampening downside, ex: Eye of Moam & the debuff from Thunderfury, Blessed Blade of the Windseeker helps with Earth Shock's damage by reducing the target's nature resistance.
 Frost Shock is used against nature immune targets.
 Frost Shock or referred as "FS" doesn't consume a debuff slot on a boss impervious to movement impairing effects (most bosses).
 There are additional ways to circumvent the lack of threat done against nature immune targets, which will be peppered throughout the upcoming topics.
 Rockbiter Weapon at rank7, is 72 threat per second on hit.
 With 2.6 speed weapon, each hit is: 2.6 * 72 = ~172 threat.
 Weapon speed won't matter, but haste does.
 Haste effects are wanted to counter nature defiant mobs & low percent chance to hit.
 Once at an auto attack DPS of ~140, Rockbiter isn't optimal, instead use Windfury Weapon.
 Players use fast daggers because of its higher chance to trigger the effect.
 Lightning Shield or known as "LS" imposes conditions to be cost effective.
 Firstly, LS is on the GCD and shouldn't be casted over other spells, such as: Earth Shock so weigh your mana and threat.
 Secondly, downranking LS is vital to conserve our resources and maintain productivity.
 Each charge of LS scales with 33% of total spell damage but can't crit.
 Oil of Immolation might not seem like much but floats around fourth on the list.
 It will interrupt your swing timer but not trigger a GCD.
 It's undeniably good before a boss pull or versus many mobs.
 Can be bought off the Auction House.
 Lightning Bolt or Chain Lightning (depending on number of mobs) will be the first spells dealing threat on the target.
 Downranking isn't as harsh or compulsory since these spells are only casted upon engaging a boss.
-Goblin Sapper Charge and similar bombs are great to output additional threat and a definite must against multiple mobs.
+Goblin Sapper Charge and similar bombs are great to deal more threat and a definite must against multiple mobs.
 The majority of bombs are made through Engineering with the exception of the last two in the list below:

 - Goblin Sapper Charge (It shares a 1 minute GCD w/other bombs)

-- Dark Iron Bomb will require you to stand still and a 1 second cast.
+d threat from teammates is a - Dark Iron Bomb will require you to stand still and a 1 second cast.

 - Crystal Charge this can be stacked up to 20 & used when moving.